RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-15-henry-ford-faster-horse.markdown

 ###Parse the Quote Differently, Don't Ignore it
 Last night's [IxDA Chicago](http://www.ixdachicago.org) meeting featured a presentation by [Chris Holmes](http://chris-holmes.com), who shared a different view of the Ford quote.
 Yes, if we focus on improving the speed of horses, very little improvement can be achived.

 Something interesting happens when we parse the quote differently.
-The adjective _faster_ tells us what the customer wants to achieve.
+The adjective _faster_ focuses on the customer's true need.
 The noun _horse_ is the customer's "solution" based on what they currently know about the world.
 If we focus on the adjective, we will find the opportunity for innovation.

 ###Focus on Faster
 _Faster_ tells us that we can stretch beyond our current thinking and consider other modes of transportation.
 Focusing on _faster_ led to the beginning of the automobile industry.